sleroy/spring-cqrs-arch/README.md

 # Changelog

+* 0.4.1 : Now the Object validator is compatible with Spring custom validators.

 * 0.4.0 : Added a new method to dispatch all commands

 * 0.3.1 : Fixed exception message for constraint violations.